 All graduating students must officially check out of their degree program.
-Checkout cards may be obtained from the Graduate Office and must be completed and returned, along with all other appropriate checkout forms by the established deadline.
+Checkout cards will be sent by the Graduate Office after a student has applied to graduate in Trailhead and must be completed and returned by the established deadline.
 Students must register for the graduation term, unless the checkout process is completed by census day of the graduation term.

-The awarding of a degree is contingent upon the student's successful completion of all program requirements with at least a 3.000 GPA before the date of graduation.
+The awarding of a degree is contingent upon the student's successful completion of all program requirements with at least a 3.000 cumulative GPA before the date of graduation.
 Students who fail to graduate at the time originally anticipated must reapply for the next graduation before the appropriate deadline date stated in the Graduate Handbook.